Qingqing-Yang-177/Qingqing-Yang-177.GitHub.io/index.md

 <br>

 - An excited psychology master student in New York University.
 Using a combinition of Behavioral, eye-tracking, EEG, TMS, and fMRI methods to study human attention, memory, their interplay and neural basis.
+- Current work is based on behavioral modeling for working memory representations and resource allocation strategies, and neural modeling based on fMRI data.
+Modeling experience could be found on [Qingqing's github](https://github.com/Qingqing-Yang-177)
 - Currently working in [Dr. Clay's lab](https://www.clayspacelab.com/) in NYU.
 - Graduated from Zhejiang University, China with a balchor's degree in psychology.
+- New interest in Neuro-AI, deep nets, deep RNN of representation and learning.

 ## Leisure Time
 - I'm an optimistic and energetic being, a team worker, and a patient endeavor.